 While that finding may seem obvious, it isn’t simply a description of existing Republicans, but of the trends driving some white Democrats into the Republican Party.
 Using data from the American National Election Survey, Abrajano and Hajnal conclude that “changes in individual attitudes toward immigrants precede shifts in partisanship,” and that “immigration really is driving individual defections from the Democratic to Republican Party.”

-Offered simply to put paid to the lie that Republicans aren’t the racists in America.
-By and large, that is what they have become, and the OHM is an outgrowth of that increased racism in the party.
+The above is offered simply to put paid to the lie that Republicans aren’t the racists in America.
+By and large, that is what they have become, and Donald Trump is an outgrowth of that increased racism in the party.
 He embodies and embraces it in ways that a less cynical man would be ashamed of.
-But the OHM knows that the average American is a clueless rube just waiting to be fleeced of the few coins in his purse.
-Just so long as you say the right things, stand the right way when you say it.
+Trump knows that the average American is a clueless rube just waiting to be fleeced of the few coins in his purse.
+As long as you say the right things, stand the right way when you say it, these rubes will give you everything they have just to prove themselves right in their beliefs.
 I personally prefer our leaders to have more going for them than just the color of their skin, the type of sex organs hidden under their clothing.
 Apparently that is asking too much in this day and age.

 Statues of Confederate figures are coming down all over the country, but the names of generals who fought for the South during the Civil War remain on U.S. military bases.